fieldtrip/website/tutorial/tms-eeg.md

 **Event markers:** An event was placed at the onset of each TMS-pulse indicating the condition.
 'S 1' represents the 'Relax' condition and 'S 3' represents the 'Contract' condition.

 {% include markup/yellow %}
-** Memory Issues **
+**Memory Issues**

 In TMS-EEG research we are often dealing with large datasets due to high sampling rates and lengthy recording sessions.
 It is therefore quite common that data structures loaded into MATLAB's memory are multiple gigabytes in size.

 The maximum size a MATLAB array can be depends on the operating system, the MATLAB version and the amount of RAM.
 If you are running a 32-bit version of Windows, your arrays cannot be larger than 2 gigabytes.
 If you are running a 32-bit version of MATLAB on a 64-bit version of Windows your arrays can still not be larger than 4 gigabytes.
-Only when you are running both a 64-bit version of MATLAB and of Windows can you use the full extent of your RAM and are theoretically able to store arrays as large as 8 terabytes.
+Only when you are running both a 64-bit version of MATLAB _and_ Windows, can you use the full extent of your RAM and are theoretically able to store arrays as large as 8 terabytes.

-We therefore advise you to run this tutorial on a 64-bit (Windows) operating system, running a 64-bit version of MATLAB and with at least 8GB RAM.
+We therefore advise you to run this tutorial on a 64-bit operating system, running a 64-bit version of MATLAB and with at least 8GB RAM.

 Also see: [Resolving "Out of Memory" Errors](http://www.mathworks.nl/help/matlab/matlab_prog/resolving-out-of-memory-errors.html)
 {% include markup/end %}

-### Pulses and recordings
+### TMS paradigm

 Before starting your analysis, it helps to consider your experiment relative to two dimensions: 1) the TMS protocol and 2) the experimental manipulation of the brain state (i.e. the task for the subject, or the absence thereof).